vinoshg/DSA-LeetCode/README.md

 4. [Meeting Rooms](https://leetcode.com/problems/meeting-rooms/description/) - O(nlog n) & O(1)
 - Question: Determine if a person can attend all meetings, we need to check if any of the meeting intervals overlap.
 - Solution: 1.
 Sorting the intervals and checking adjacent pairs for overlaps.
-- LeetCode 252: Meeting Rooms, which asks whether a person can attend all meetings.
+- Meeting Rooms, which asks whether a person can attend all meetings.
 The input is an array of meeting time intervals, and we need to determine if there's any overlap.
 If all meetings are non-overlapping, return true; otherwise, false.
 - So, the approach here is to check if any two intervals overlap.
 The standard way to do this is to sort the intervals based on their start times.
 Then, compare each interval with the next one.
 If the end time of the current interval is greater than the start time of the next, there's an overlap, so return false.
 Otherwise, after checking all, return true.
 - Wait, but how do I handle the sorting?
 In Java, I can sort the array using a custom comparator.
 The intervals are given as an array of int arrays, like [[start1, end1], [start2, end2], ...].
 So, I need to sort this array based on the start times.
 - Let me outline the steps: